oskariorg/oskari-docs/md/documentation/examples/RPC_workshop_2025/workshop.md

 }
 ```

 Now let's modify the code that adds attractions to the UI and add a click listener on each attraction panel to update the style of the matching feature.
-Again, you can **replace** the `HELPER.getFeatures()` function with the following one:
+Again, you can **replace** the previous `HELPER.getFeatures()` function with the following one:

 ```javascript
 HELPER.getFeatures().then(function(geojson) {